Lowndes High School: Football

 With the arrival of head coach Randy McPherson in 2002, the Lowndes High football program has undergone tremendous growth.
 The Lowndes High School Vikings were ranked by ESPN at #2 in the United States on August 18, 2008.
-The team has been the Georgia State 5A Champion in 1980, 1999, 2004, 2005, and 2007, and has been region champion ten times.
+The team has been the Georgia State 5A Champion in 1980, 1999, 2004, 2005, and 2007.
 They were undefeated in 2004 for a perfect 15–0.

 In the summer of 2008, Valdosta was featured on ESPN as a candidate for Titletown USA.
 The month-long segment started in the spring of 2008 and continued through July.
 Fans nominated towns and cities across the country based on their championship pedigree.
 A panel reviewed the nominees and fan voting in May determined the 20 finalists.
 SportsCenter visited each city in July, and fan voting July 23–27 determined the winner.
 On July 28, 2008, Valdosta was named Titletown, United States by ESPN.
 The history of athletic accomplishments at Lowndes was a factor in Valdosta achieving the title.